 Ron Santo ties the National League record by a third baseman for errors committed in an inning.
 The Cub infielder's three miscues in the second frame lead to a seven-run outburst, and an eventual 16-3 victory for San Francisco at Candlestick Park.

 The Reds intentionally walk Willie McCovey during his first three plate appearances in the Crosley Field contest.
-Although Cincinnati's two-out strategy works every time, the Giants prevail when Ray Sadecki hurls a three-hit shutout for the 4-0 San Francisco victory.
+Although Cincinnati's two-out strategy works every time, the Giants prevail when Ray Sadecki hurls a three-hit shutout en route to the team's 4-0 victory.

-Cubs' outfielder Billy Williams asks to be benched, thus ending his National League record for consecutive games at 1,117, a mark Steve Garvey will better 1983 when he plays in 1,207 straight contests.
-During the streak, Chicago's future Hall of Famer will dubbed the 'Iron Man', authoring a book with that title in 1970.
+Cubs' outfielder Billy Williams asks to be benched, thus ending his National League record for consecutive games at 1,117, a mark Steve Garvey will better in 1983 when he plays in 1,207 straight contests.
+During the streak, Chicago's future Hall of Famer will be dubbed the 'Iron Man', authoring a book with that title in 1970.

 Future Hall of Famer Bob Gibson gives up a grand slam to Chicago's Pete LaCock, the son of Hollywood Squares host Peter Marshall.
 The Cardinal right-hander faces one more batter to end the inning, retiring Don Kessinger on a ground out, and never returns to a big league mound.

 Sadaharu Oh hits his 756th career homer to surpass Hank Aaron as the all-time career home run leader in professional baseball.
-The Japanese superstar, who will inducted into his country's Hall of Fame in 1994, will hit a total 868 homers during his 22 seasons with the Yomiuri Giants.
+The Japanese superstar, who will be inducted into his country's Hall of Fame in 1994, will hit a total of 868 homers during his 22 seasons with the Yomiuri Giants.

 At Dodger Stadium, Lee Mazzilli becomes the first Mets player to hit a home run from both sides of the plate in a game.
 The center fielder's first and seventh inning blasts, respectively hit off southpaw Tommy John and right-hander Charlie Hough, pace the last-place club to an 8-5 victory.

 The Red Sox and the Mariners play nineteen innings to a 7-7 tie.
 The game ends with the Mariners winning 8-7, thanks to a Joe Simpson RBI triple, in twenty innings when the suspended game is resumed the following day, making it the longest game played in Fenway Park history.